 Granting Workloads Access to OCI Resources

-Find out how to use the identity of a workload running on a Kubernetes cluster to grant the workload fine-grained access to other OCI resources using Container Engine for Kubernetes (OKE).
+Find out how to use the identity of a workload running on a Kubernetes cluster to grant the workload fine-grained access to other OCI resources using Kubernetes Engine (OKE).

 Note